The Architecture of SmartThings

 - Direct Connected Device - Devices that connect directly to the SmartThings Cloud via WiFi.
 This includes Samsung Appliances, products from third-party OEMs using protocols such as OCF and MQTT, and more.

-- Mobile Connected Device - Devices that communicate with the SmartThings Platform via a mobile device.
+- Mobile Connected Device - Devices that communicate with the SmartThings platform via a mobile device.
 This typically includes Bluetooth products that connect via your mobile device, such as wearables and headphones.

-- Hub - A Hub connects to the SmartThings Cloud and provides Platform connectivity for Hub Connected Devices.
+- Hub - A Hub connects to the SmartThings Cloud and provides platform connectivity for Hub Connected Devices.

-AutomationsAutomations are used to automate Devices and Connected Services that are on the SmartThings Platform.
+Automations are used to automate Devices and Connected Services that are on the SmartThings platform.
 Examples include turning a light off when a user’s Location changes, or sending a notification when a motion sensor is triggered.

-There are two types of Automations on the SmartThings Platform:
+There are two types of Automations on the SmartThings platform:

-- Rules enable you to automate the Devices and services that connect to the SmartThings Platform.
+- Rules enable you to automate the Devices and services that connect to the SmartThings platform.

 - Scenes enable you to simultaneously set a group of devices to a particular state.